bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/ibd.md

 date: 2025-02-25
 ---

-There were two sessions about IBD, these notes arefrom the first of the two sessions.
+There were two sessions about IBD, these notes are from the first of the two sessions.

 Summary of what the facilitator presented: